taonic/my-samples-java/src/main/java/io/temporal/samples/workertuning/README.md

 ## Example setup

 The sample code runs 50 Workflows asynchronously with each schedules 50 Activies in parallel.
-This configuration produces 2500 Activities simultaneously that would typically overwhelm Workers running on default settings.
+Each Activity sleeps for 1 to 1.1 seconds and returns a payload at 1KB to simulate a blocking API call.
+With 2,500 Activities scheduled simultaneously, a typical Worker running on the default settings would struggle to keep up.
+This scenario presents a good opportunity for using a data driven approach to tune worker settings.

 We step through a number of Worker setting combinations that update `MaxConcurrentActivityTaskExecutionSize` and `MaxConcurrentActivityTaskPollers` one at a time while observing the outcome.